gustavolbs/AutoGIT/README.md

 - @ramonssarmento who helped me construct the project.
 - @hericlesme who helped me build the installation and uninstallation.
 - @ArthurFerrao who helped me with the researchs.
+- @gabrieeeuu who helped me with the translate.
 - And thanks to everyone that tested the project and gaved one feedback.